shinokada/createprops/README.md

 ## Prop tables

-You can create a table using `Table` and `TableDefaultRow` Flowbite-Svelte components.
+You can create a table using Flowbite-Svelte's `Table` and `TableDefaultRow` components.

 ```sh
 npm i -D flowbite-svelte